textileio/community/docs/a-tour-of-textile.md

 Now, your avatar will be tracked internally by the special private _account thread_, keyed with your account seed.
 This means that when your avatar (or display name) is updated, your other account peers (if you have any) will also pick up the change.

-Take another look at your peer profile and see what happened.
+Take another look at your peer profile and see what happened:

 ```tab="cmd"
 textile profile get